 A registered dietitian (or nutritionist) is a part of the team of health professionals that help with cancer treatment and recovery.
 A dietitian will work with patients, their families, and the rest of the medical team to manage the patient’s diet during and after cancer treatment.

 Cancer and cancer treatments may cause side effects that affect nutrition.

 For many patients, the effects of cancer and cancer treatments make it hard to eat well.
 Cancer treatments that affect nutrition include:

 Cancer and cancer treatments may cause malnutrition.

 Cancer and cancer treatments may affect taste, smell, appetite, and the ability to eat enough food or absorb the nutrients from food.
 This can cause malnutrition, which is a condition caused by a lack of key nutrients.

 Malnutrition can cause the patient to be weak, tired, and unable to fight infection or finish cancer treatment.
 As a result, malnutrition can decrease the person's quality of life and become life-threatening.
 Malnutrition may get worse if the cancer grows or spreads.

 Anorexia and cachexia are common causes of malnutrition in cancer patients.

 Anorexia is the loss of appetite or desire to eat.
 It is a common symptom and the most common cause of malnutrition in people with cancer.
 Anorexia may occur early in the disease or later, if the cancer grows or spreads.
 Some patients already have anorexia when they are diagnosed with cancer.
 Most patients who have advanced cancer will have anorexia.

 Cachexia is a condition marked by weakness, weight loss, and fat and muscle loss.
 It is common in patients with tumors that affect eating and digestion.
-It can occur in cancer patients who seem like they are eating well, but are not storing fat and muscle because of tumor growth.
+It can occur in cancer patients who are eating well, but are not storing fat and muscle because of tumor growth.